JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 The updated app will retrieve data over the internet from the [SpaceX API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) and display the date of the last successful launch of a SpaceX rocket.

+> You can find the final state of the project in two branches of our GitHub repository, with different coroutine solutions:
+> * the [`main`](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main) branch includes a KMP-NativeCoroutines implementation,
+> * the [`main-skie`](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main-skie) branch includes a SKIE implementation.
+>
+{style="note"}

 ## Add more dependencies

 You'll need to add the following multiplatform libraries in your project: